1. What Is Spotfire?

 20. How to control the sequence of execution of process instances created by a process starter?

-Use the sequencing key field in the Misc tab of any process starter.
-Process instances with the same value for this field are executed in the sequence in which they are started. (tibco spotfire interview questions and answers pdf)
+Answer: Use the sequencing key field in the Misc tab of any process starter.
+Process instances with the same value for this field are executed in the sequence in which they are started.

-This can be accomplished using job shared variables, unless in the call process activity the ‘Spawn’ flag is enabled in which case the called sub process is a new job and hence gets a fresh copy of the job shared variable initialized as per its configuration.
+Answer: This can be accomplished using job shared variables, unless in the call process activity the ‘Spawn’ flag is enabled in which case the called subprocess is a new job and hence gets a fresh copy of the job shared variable initialized as per its configuration.
 A shared variable can overcome this limitation as it’s scope is not limited to one job.

-22. What is difference between shared variable and job shared variable?
+22. What is the difference between a shared variable and job shared variable?

-A deployment is a completed configured instance of an integration or project.
-TIBCO Designer is used to configure projects and deployments in current version.
-In the future, TIBCO Administrator will be used to manage deployment of projects.
-(Tibco Training Online)
+Answer: A deployment is a completed configured instance of integration or project.
+TIBCO Designer is used to configuring projects and deployments in the current version.
+In the future, TIBCO Administrator will be used to manage the deployment of projects.

 24. What are the cases where business process cant proceed correctly subsequent to restart from a checkpoint?

-Sending HTTP response, confirming an email/jms message etc. This is because the confirmation or sending HTTP response has to done in the same session.
+Answer: Sending HTTP response, confirming an email/JMS message, etc. This is because the confirmation or sending HTTP response has to do in the same session.
 When engine crashes these sessions are closed at their socket level.
-In such cases send response/confirm before checkpoint.
+In such cases send response/confirm before the checkpoint.